 Countless historians have sought to understand and explain the failure of the Weimar Republic.
 The only certainty is that the answer is complex and many factors were involved.
-Weimar Germany was at the mercy of so many different ideas and forces – political and economic, internal and external, structural and short-term – that it is difficult to isolate one or two as being chiefly responsible for the demise of the republic.
-To the average observer, Adolf Hitler and Nazism appear the main architects of the downfall of Weimar democracy – but it required a ‘perfect storm’ of economic conditions before Hitler and the Nazis could emerge from the margins of German politics to become a national force.
-Some historians believe the Weimar Republic was brought undone by post-war conditions; others believe that longer term factors, such as Germany’s inexperience with democratic government, were just as significant.
+Weimar Germany was at the mercy of many different ideas and forces – political and economic, internal and external, structural and short-term – that it is difficult to isolate one or two as being chiefly responsible for its demise.
+To the everyday observer, Adolf Hitler and Nazism appear the main architects of the downfall of Weimar democracy – but it required a ‘perfect storm’ of economic conditions before Hitler and the Nazis could emerge from the margins of German politics to become a national force.
+Some historians believe the Weimar Republic was brought undone by post-war conditions.
+Others argue that longer-term factors, such as Germany’s inexperience with democratic forms of government, were just as significant.
 This page summarises some of the main factors that contributed to the failure and fall of the Weimar state.

 Germany’s reparations burden.
-Also stemming from Versailles was the issue of reparations: financial payments imposed on Germany for its role in World War I. Historians have formed different conclusions about whether the final reparations figure was justified – or whether Germany was capable of meeting this obligation.
-The general consensus is that the final amount was excessive.
-The burden of large reparations obligations hampered Germany’s post-war economic recovery – and thus undermined its political stability.
-By 1922 Germany was unable to fulfil its quarterly reparations installments, triggering the occupation of the Ruhr region by French and Belgian troops, the hyperinflation crisis of 1923 and the collapse of two Weimar government coalitions.
+Also stemming from Versailles was the problem of reparations: the financial payments imposed on Germany for its role in initiating World War I. Historians have formed different conclusions about reparations, whether the final reparations figure was justified and whether Germany was capable of meeting this obligation.
+Most agree that the reparations burden on Germany was excessive.
+These obligations hampered Germany’s post-war economic recovery and as a consequence undermined its political stability.
+By 1922 Germany was unable to fulfil its quarterly reparations instalments, triggering the occupation of the Ruhr region by French and Belgian troops, the hyperinflation crisis of 1923 and the collapse of two Weimar government coalitions.
 Reparations remained a divisive issue for the duration of the Weimar Republic.

 The impact of conspiracy theories.
-The fertile political scene in post-war Germany allowed several conspiracy theories to circulate and flourish.
-The most prolific and poisonous of these was the Dolchstosselegende or ‘stab in the back’ theory.
-According to this fallacious theory, Germany’s November 1918 surrender was engineered by socialists, liberals and Jews in Germany’s civilian government; it was not the result of military defeat or exhaustion.
+The fertile political environment in Weimar Germany allowed conspiracy theories to circulate and flourish.
+The most prolific and poisonous was the Dolchstosselegende or ‘stab in the back’ theory.
+According to this fallacious story, Germany’s November 1918 surrender was not the result of military defeat or exhaustion; instead, the surrender was engineered by socialists, liberals and Jews in Germany’s civilian government.
 The Dolchstosse myth had two significant effects.
-Firstly, it undermined public trust in the post-war civilian government – and particularly the Social Democratic Party (SPD), which was painted by nationalists as treacherous and unpatriotic.
+Firstly, it undermined public trust in the civilian government and particularly the Social Democratic Party (SPD), which was painted as treacherous and unpatriotic by right-wing nationalists.
 Secondly, the Dolchstosslegende protected the prestige and position of the German military and its commanders.
-Despite their failures in 1918, military commanders like Hindenburg and Ludendorff managed to retain their status and influence in the new republic.
+Despite their failures in 1918, military commanders like Paul von Hindenburg and Erich Ludendorff were able to retain their status and influence in the new republic.
 Evidence of this can be seen in the election of Hindenburg, who publicly supported the Dolchstosslegende, as president of the republic.

 Paul Bookbinder, historian

 The Weimar Constitution.
-Germany’s post-war constitution has shouldered much of the blame for the political instability of the 1920s.
-The men who drafted the constitution in 1919 attempted to construct a political system not unlike that of the United States, incorporating democracy, federalism, checks and balances and protection of individual rights.
-Tellingly, they created an executive presidency who had considerable emergency powers, allowing him to bypass or override the elected Reichstag.
-Some historians suggest the Weimar president – with his seven year term and these hefty emergency powers – was not far removed from the former kaiser.
-Stalemates in the Reichstag meant the president’s emergency powers were frequently called into action, which only enhanced and worsened political divisions.
+Germany’s post-war constitution has shouldered at least some of the blame for the political instability of the 1920s.
+The politicians who drafted the Weimar Constitution attempted to construct a political system similar to that of the United States, incorporating democracy, federalism, checks and balances and protection of individual rights.
+Tellingly, they created an executive presidency who had considerable emergency powers, allowing the president to bypass or override the elected Reichstag.
+Some historians suggest the Weimar president – with a seven-year term and hefty emergency powers – was not far removed from the former Kaiser.
+Regular stalemates in the Reichstag meant the president’s emergency powers were frequently called into action, which only widened political divisions.

 The difficulties of minority government.
-For the duration of the Weimar Republic, no single political party ever held an absolute majority of Reichstag seats – which meant that no party was able to form a government on its own.
-To form government and push through legislation, parties had to group together into coalitions to form a majority.
-But the political divisions of the 1920s meant that these coalitions were fragile and unstable.
-Some parties, especially those on the radical fringes, refused to participate in Reichstag coalitions, or they entered them reluctantly or insincerely.
+For the reasons outlined above, no single party ever held an absolute majority of Reichstag seats during the Weimar period.
+This meant that no party was able to form a government on its own.
+To form a government and push through legislation, parties had to group together into coalitions to become a majority.
+The political divisions of the 1920s meant that these coalitions were fragile and unstable.
+Some parties, especially those on the radical fringes, refused to participate in Reichstag coalitions or entered them reluctantly or insincerely.
 Right-wing parties, for instance, were reluctant to participate in coalitions with the large Social Democratic Party (SPD).
-When a coalition was formed, a contentious bill or measure could put it at risk of fracturing and collapsing.
+When a coalition was formed, a contentious bill or measure could put it at risk of fracture and collapse.
 The fragility of these coalitions made the task of the chancellor and his cabinet enormously difficult.

 Lingering militarism, nationalism and authoritarian political values.
 Germany’s defeat in World War I should have killed off or critically weakened German militarism, nationalism and faith in authoritarianism.
 But these powerful ideas refused to die; they survived in the post-war period and helped undermine Weimar democracy.
 The main repositories for these ideas were military organisations – including the Reichswehr, the Freikorps and the various ex-soldiers’ leagues – as well as political parties on the far right, such as the NSDAP (Nazis).
 Military leaders like Paul von Hindenburg, who should have been disgraced into retirement by the defeat of 1918, remained as heroes and important political players in the new society.
 The ‘old days of empire’ under Bismarck and authoritarian monarchy had ended in a disastrous war, yet they were often romanticised and recalled as better times.

 The impact of the Great Depression.
 The economic collapse of 1929 had dire effects on Germany.
-By 1932 two-fifths of the German workforce, or some six million people, were without a job.
-This resulted in many German voters abandoning their support for mainstream and moderate parties, instead voting for radical groups.
+By 1932, two-fifths of the German workforce or some six million people were without a job.
+This resulted in many German voters abandoning their support for mainstream and moderate parties, choosing instead to vote for radical groups.
 It is unclear how much of this was genuine support for these parties and how much was a protest vote – but whatever the reasons, the NSDAP recorded significant increases in Reichstag seats in 1930 and July 1932.
 This propelled Adolf Hitler into the public eye, first as a presidential nominee and then as a potential chancellor.
 Without the miserable conditions created by the Great Depression, Hitler and the NSDAP would likely have remained a powerless entity on the margins of Weimar politics.

 This page was written by Jennifer Llewellyn, Jim Southey and Steve Thompson.
 To reference this page, use the following citation: